 - Extrapolate that figure to a salary (not forgetting to add employer’s national insurance) and determine if any tax efficiencies can be applied (R&D credits).

-- If your company valuation is less than £2,000,000 then the number, you’ll be looking to work to is around £25,000.
+- If your company valuation is less than £2,000,000, then the founder’s salary you’ll be looking to work to is around £25,000.
 If you don’t need that much, don’t take it.
-If your company has just raised seed funding, this number may be less due to their not being enough money in the business.
+If your company has just raised seed funding, the salary may be less due to their not being enough money in the business.

 - As the company valuation and raises continue onwards, you can up your salary with respect to the current valuation and state of the cash flow in the business.